-This course is an introduction to literature, art, music, religion, dance, film and other humanities disciplines from the several continents of the world.
+This course will focus on an overview of literature, art, music, religion, dance, film, and other humanities disciplines from several continents across the world.
 The emphasis is on a worldwide awareness of the humanities from 1945 to the present.
+(3 credits)

 Student Learning Outcomes (SLOs)